scottshapiro/scottshapiro.github.io/HOW_TO_WRITE_POSTS.md

 6. Write your post in Markdown
 7. Click "Commit directly to the master branch"
-8. Netlify will automatically rebuild and deploy your site
+8. Netlify/Cloudflare Pages will automatically rebuild and deploy your site

 ## Option 2: Local Development